« San Diego | Main | Forays »

 One of his observations in particular resonated with me.
 It was about the fundamental difference on the internet between human conversations and corporate marketing: that human conversations on the internet tend to be open and selfless while marketing tends to be closed and selfish.
 This is a point that's often made but he illustrated it elegantly with a simple examination of hyperlinks.

-other interesting content the author recommends.
+On the average person's blog or personal website, there will be dozens of links, directing you to other interesting content the author recommends.
 This is such an obvious feature that we don't even notice it anymore, but it has deep meaning.
 This means that at every opportunity the author is trying to send the reader away.
 Rationally, that shouldn't be very good behaviour for self-preservation.
 But of course that openness, generosity and selflessness is very successful for self-preservation and even growth: it generates trust, builds relationships, and most importantly it is actually what makes the web work.
 After all, the link is the basic unit of the web, its ultimate currency.

 Most corporate sites, in contrast, generally only use links to point you deeper and deeper into their own content.
 Corporate sites, even the ones we think of as good or creative, will rarely send you away - they crave your precious eyeballs too much (unless of course they can collect money for sending you away, as in from a partner or from ad revenue).
 That should be good behaviour for self-preservation, but of course it's often not.
 A good corporate site may generate attention for a while, but without linking externally it becomes an island, a walled garden.
 It fails to become part of the broader conversation, has a harder time sustaining interest or earning trust, doesn't build relationships; all of which mean its success will be short-lived.